Troubled river on royal manor that just keeps rolling along.

 Otters, Poetry, and landslides: Havering’s River Ingrebourne has much secret history.
 The Domesday Book of 1086 records that Havering had a water mill.
 This was powered by the Ingrebourne but wasn’t actually on the river.
 Our Saxon ancestors dug a channel about a mile long parallel to the Ingrebourne to build up a head of water for a mill pond at Dovers, just north of Rainham.
 The channel has been mostly scooped out by gravel digging, but the remains can be seen on Google Earth just east of La Salette Catholic church and north of A1306 New Road.

 The Ingrebourne was the boundary between the royal manor of Havering, on the west bank, and the parishes of South Weald, Upminster and Rainham to the east.
 Usually, bridges over a boundary river would be the joint responsibility of the communities on either side.
 But peasants on the royal manor of Havering were exempt from any contribution.
-Medieval kings had the right to levy special taxes on their own tenants -
+Medieval kings had the right to levy special taxes on their own tenants - so kings needed Havering people to have cash in their pockets!

 Around 1660, locals persuaded a carpenter who was mending it to widen it to take carts, so they could get to Romford market.
 The owner of Gaynes was furious when he got the bill.

 The Ingrebourne had become a problem because it was carrying a lot more liquid, and the story isn’t pleasant.
 In 1868, a Brentwood solicitor called William Preston turned property developer and built the first houses at Harold Wood.
 With grandiose delusions, he bought a farm at Shepherd’s Hill which for 460 years had been called Goodhouse.
-This he replaced with a huge mansion which he named Harold Court -
+This he replaced with a huge mansion which he named Harold Court - now flats.

 Two Literary attempts were made to serenade the Ingrebourne.
 In 1880, Upminster local historian Thomas Wilson Wrote of the Ingrebourne “hurrying along and sweetly gurgling” although admitted that most people “think very little of a walk beside our river”.
 In 1884, a Brentwood doctor called Cornelius Butler published a poem called “Ingrebourne”.
 It never caught on.

 The Ingrebourne was notorious for flooding.
 There was a famous flood caused by a cloudburst in 1888.
-The Ingrebourne cut two new channels, five feet deep, on the west side of Upminster Bridge, which had to be rebuilt -
+The Ingrebourne cut two new channels, five feet deep, on the west side of Upminster Bridge, which had to be rebuilt - this time by the new Essex County Council, which also widened the bottle neck.
+Its occasional waywardness has been a blessing.
+Most housing developments have kept away from the Ingrebourne, creating a kind of internal “green belt” through the borough.

 By historian Prof Ged Martin